keyboard_arrow_up

 Stages of the Powder Metallurgy Process

-Powder metallurgy is a process that creates precise parts by compressing powdered metals and alloys in a die under high pressure.
+Powder metallurgy is a precision manufacturing method that forms accurate metal parts by compacting powdered metals and alloys in a die under high pressure before sintering.

 Atomization of Molten Metal